isomerpages/moe-telokuraupri/_quick-links/For Students/Student ICON Email.md

 Please read these [Important information](/files/PDF/office365info.pdf) before installing the microsoft office apps on your personal devices.

-To download and install the Office applications on your laptop or desktop, go to [aka.ms/office-install ](http://www.google.com/url?q=http%3A%2F%2Faka.ms%2Foffice-install&sa=D&sntz=1&usg=AOvVaw2GWyQg7WPqfmpWiaJI4vPG) and login with Student iCON ID and password.
-Refer to these [instructions](https://www.google.com/url?q=https%3A%2F%2Fsupport.microsoft.com%2Fen-us%2Foffice%2Fdownload-and-install-or-reinstall-microsoft-365-or-office-2019-on-a-pc-or-mac-4414eaaf-0478-48be-9c42-23adc4716658&sa=D&sntz=1&usg=AOvVaw2scEj5ta5uBzWnrd3YxskQ) for more details.
+To download and install the Office applications on your laptop or desktop, go to [aka.ms/office-install ](http://www.google.com/url?q=http%3A%2F%2Faka.ms%2Foffice-install&amp;sa=D&amp;sntz=1&amp;usg=AOvVaw2GWyQg7WPqfmpWiaJI4vPG) and login with Student iCON ID and password.
+Refer to these [instructions](https://www.google.com/url?q=https%3A%2F%2Fsupport.microsoft.com%2Fen-us%2Foffice%2Fdownload-and-install-or-reinstall-microsoft-365-or-office-2019-on-a-pc-or-mac-4414eaaf-0478-48be-9c42-23adc4716658&amp;sa=D&amp;sntz=1&amp;usg=AOvVaw2scEj5ta5uBzWnrd3YxskQ) for more details.

 Student can install and activate Microsoft Pro Plus on up to 5 desktops/laptops, 5 tablets, and 5 mobile devices.

-#### Personal Data & Privacy
+#### Personal Data &amp; Privacy

 Parents will need to give consent for the student's use of MOE’s Centralised ICT Systems.